nakatamaho/gmpxx_mkII/README.md

 ## Improvements from original gmpxx.h

-In `gmpxx_mkII.h`, significant performance improvements have been observed, particularly in single-core computations for inner products, where speed enhancements of up to 25% compared (mkIISR mode) to gmpxx.h have been noted.
-This increase in efficiency primarily results from the elimination of complex macro expansions, which are not required in the new implementation.
-However, in multi-core scenarios, the performance of gmpxx_mkII.h is approximately the same as that of the original gmpxx.h.

 ### Performance Improvements

-In `gmpxx_mkII.h`, significant performance improvements have been observed, particularly in single-core computations for inner products, where enhancements of up to 25% compared to `gmpxx.h` have been recorded with mkIISR mode.
-This increase in efficiency primarily stems from the elimination of complex macro expansions, which are not required in the new implementation.
-However, in multi-core scenarios, the performance of `gmpxx_mkII.h` remains roughly equivalent to that of the original `gmpxx.h`.
+In gmpxx_mkII.h, we have observed significant performance improvements, particularly in single-core computations for inner products.
+When operating in mkIISR mode, enhancements of up to 25% compared to gmpxx.h have been documented.
+This increase in efficiency is primarily attributed to the elimination of complex macro expansions, which are not required in the new implementation.
+However, in multi-core scenarios, the performance of gmpxx_mkII.h is roughly equivalent to that of the original gmpxx.h.

 For detailed benchmarking results, particularly those conducted on a Ryzen 3970X 32-Core processor, please refer to the following [benchmark report](https://github.com/nakatamaho/gmpxx_mkII/blob/main/benchmarks/00_inner_product/all_operations_Ryzen_3970X_32-Core_500000000_512.pdf).

+While our benchmarking efforts have been extensive, we acknowledge that not all performance areas have been thoroughly explored yet.
+Notably, in some cases, such as matrix-matrix operations, the performance has been observed to be  inferior to that of the original `gmpxx.h`.
+Further investigation and optimization are underway to address these discrepancies.

 ### Enhanced Mathematical Functions